coder/code-server/doc/FAQ.md

 Now you can browse to `<port>.<domain>`.
 Note that this uses the host header so ensure your reverse proxy forwards that information if you are using one.

-### Sub-paths

-Just browse to `/proxy/<port>/`.

 ## Multi-tenancy

 If you want to run multiple code-servers on shared infrastructure, we recommend using virtual machines with a VM per user.
 This will easily allow users to run a docker daemon.
 If you want to use kubernetes, you'll definitely want to use [kubevirt](https://kubevirt.io) to give each user a virtual machine instead of just a container.
-Docker in docker while supported requires privileged containers which are a security risk in a multi tenant infrastructure.

-## Docker in code-server docker container?
+## Docker in code-server container?

-If you'd like to access docker inside of code-server, we'd recommend running a docker:dind container and mounting in a directory to share between dind and the code-server container at /var/run.
-After, install the docker CLI in the code-server container and you should be able to access the daemon as the socket will be shared at /var/run/docker.sock.
+If you'd like to access docker inside of code-server, we'd recommend running a `docker:dind` container and mounting in a directory to share between `dind` and the `code-server` container at `/var/run`.
+After, install the docker CLI in the code-server container and you should be able to access the daemon as the socket will be shared at `/var/run/docker.sock`.

 In order to make volume mounts work, mount the home directory in the code-server container and the dind container at the same path. i.e you'd volume mount a directory from the host to `/home/coder`